15 Indian PMs and Their Decisions That Changed India

 About Gulzarilal Nanda

-Serving as the acting Prime Minister after the death of Pt.
-Jawaharlal Nehru, Mr Nanda served the office for two months.
-Apart from being a politician, he was an economist who worked as a research scholar on labour issues.
-He also held the post of Union Minister for Labour and Employment.
-In his brief tenure, he did not sit quietly.
-Instead, he brought about numerous changes.
-Later, he was again appointed as the acting Prime Minister after the death of Lal Bahadur Shastri for 13 days.
+Serving as acting Prime Minister after the death of Pt.
+Jawaharlal Nehru, Mr. Nanda held office for two months.
+Apart from being a politician, he was an economist who had worked as a research scholar on labour issues and held the post of Union Minister for Labour and Employment.
+In his brief tenure, he did not sit quietly, instead bringing about several changes.
+He was later appointed acting Prime Minister again for 13 days, following Lal Bahadur Shastri’s death

 Place of Birth: Sialkot, Pakistan

-Qualification: Studies in Lahore, Agra and Allahabad.
+Qualification: Studied in Lahore, Agra, and Allahabad.
 Research scholar on labour problems, University of Allahabad

 Gulzarilal Nanda’s Notable Achievements

-Pioneered modern labor policies as Union Labour Minister and improved industrial relations, strengthened trade unions, and pushed for fair wages and worker rights.
+• Labour Reforms Initiated: Pioneered modern labour policies as Union Labour Minister, improving industrial relations, strengthening trade unions, and pushing for fair wages and worker rights.

 Why It Still Matters Today

-• The labour law frameworks he shaped as Union Labour Minister — including protections around retrenchment and industrial disputes — are the same laws currently at the centre of India’s labour reform debate.
-The government’s 2020 Labour Codes, which consolidated 44 central laws, were in part an attempt to rationalise the legacy system he helped build.
+• The labour law frameworks he shaped as Union Labour Minister, including protections around retrenchment and industrial disputes, are the direct ancestors of India’s four new Labour Codes, which consolidated 29 central labour laws and came into force in November 2025 after sitting dormant for nearly five years.

 Jawaharlal Nehru